-From keeping our country safe to strengthening public education and bringing jobs to North Carolina, Congressman David Price understands the issues that matter to central North Carolina families.
+From strengthening our democracy to improving our environment and public education, Congressman David Price understands the issues that matter to North Carolina families.

 The son of an English teacher and a high school principal, David grew up in the small town of Erwin, Tennessee, near the North Carolina border.
 At an early age, he learned the importance of education and its ability to improve lives, and throughout his career he has championed educational opportunity at all levels.